Pantagrueliste/blog/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: The Harvard University Center for Italian Renaissance Studies
+- name: Harvard University Center for Italian Renaissance Studies
   url: https://itatti.harvard.edu

 # Short bio (displayed in user profile at end of posts)